Gustavo8989/Projeto-IA/Readme.md

-1-) A IA vai análisar as videos/img e texto
+A IA vai análisar as videos/img e texto
-2-) As imagens que teram maior importancia são ser aquelas em dialeto antigo
+Reconhecimento de objetos, humanos, a quantidade entre outro, para a análise de texto vou estar usando NLP conjunto com a análise de imagem